-For safety reasons girls must not wear braids or any other unacceptable haircut as defined by the school.
+For safety reasons braids with beads and hair extensions are not allowed.
 Hair accessories should be simple, plain and subdued, e.g. plain dark colours.
 Nail varnish and makeup are not allowed.
 The Health and Safety regulations governing Physical Education now require pupils to remove all earrings before participating in any lessons.
 No body piercing of any kind will be permitted including the wearing of plastic spacers / studs, or the wearing of false nails or long nails, which PE staff consider unsafe.
 These rules must be strictly adhered to in the interest of safety.

-Chewing gum is not permitted in school at any time.
+Chewing gum is not allowed in school at any time and will be sanctioned with an after school detention.